Nexis-Network/homepage/content/docs/unused/integrations-list.md

 - Run a Next.js and Vercel App
 - Run Prisma App

-To see **Frameworks & programming languages** that Exzo Network integrates with,
+To see **Frameworks & programming languages** that Nexis Network integrates with,

 - Run a Go App
 - Run a Java App